milliarac/Milli-Elektrikli-Otomobil/mechanical/first-seeds/README.md

 # Solidworks draws
 This file contains first application of mechanical designs.
 Seeds will be transformed into product version after 4 new designs sharing.

-This section is open to all kinds of suggestions.
+This section is open to all kinds of suggestions.If you're interested in contributing under this section, check out our [contributing docs](CONTRIBUTING.md) to get started.
 # Solidwork çizimleri
 Bu dosya ilk mekanik tasarım uygulamalarını içerir.
 Tohumlar, 4 yeni tasarım paylaşımından sonra ürün versiyonuna dönüştürülecektir.